Estimated reading time: 5 minutes

 Try free home value estimators online

 Many of the first results you’ll see when searching for “how to determine your home value” are links to online Automated Valuation Models (AVMs).
-These calculators use information such as addresses, home features, public records, and comparable home prices to estimate the value of your home.
+These calculators use information such as addresses, square footage, public records, and comparable home sales to estimate the value of your home.
 Many lenders also use AVMs before a formal appraisal is done.

 Hire an appraiser

 There is nothing more accurate to determine your home value than a professional appraisal.
 This method of home valuation is used by lenders to estimate home value and is required to obtain a mortgage.
-Although professional appraisals “tend to cost between $300 to $500,” according to the National Association of REALTORS® as of 2020, they should deliver the most accurate valuation of the home.
+Although “the typical cost” of an appraisal is $500, according to the National Association of REALTORS® 2023 Appraisal Survey, they should deliver the most accurate valuation of the home.

 If you’re ready to begin a homebuying or selling journey, Mr. Cooper wants to partner with you!
 Get in touch with one of our Mortgage Professionals at 833-702-2511 to learn about your loan options or apply online.
-And check out Mr. Cooper® RightMove.
-It takes the stress out of buying and selling so you can focus on the good stuff.
+And check out our all-in-one toolkit of exclusive offers designed to help you make your best move yet.

 Tradenames and trademarks used in this blog post are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement, but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.

-You are not required to use a real estate agent from the Agent Assurance program as a condition of receiving a loan from Mr. Cooper, and use of the program will have no impact on any loan application to Mr. Cooper.
-You are not required to obtain financing from Mr. Cooper to use the Agent Assurance program.
+You are not required to use a real estate agent referred from the Program as a condition of receiving a loan from Mr. Cooper, and you are not required to obtain financing from Mr. Cooper to use the Program.